-For this reason, use the heaviest gear you reasonably can.
-The misconception that using lighter gear is more sporting is actually a fallacy.
+For this reason, use the heaviest gear you realistically can.
+I’m not saying to throw a heavy boat setup for sunfish, but the misconception that using lighter gear is more sporting is actually a fallacy.
 Using heavy-enough gear is sporting.
 My all-around freshwater spinning combo is a medium-action rod with 12′ monofilament line for lures and 20′ braid with a 15′ fluorocarbon leader for bait.

 If you’re not sure what to use, check out my Gear Up! section for specific shopping lists by species and style of fishing.

 Simply stated, every fish is different, so trying to limit the length of the fight as much as possible is a necessity.
 I’m talking to you here, fly fishermen: your hook may be smaller, but that 20-minute fight with a five-pound fish on a 4-weight rod will cause a lot more damage to it than the angler throwing a Rapala on heavier gear who fights the fish for two minutes, carefully unhooks it and releases it immediately.

 As for the bait or lure, choose wisely.
 A 1992 study of a trophy brook trout fishery in Michigan entitled “Hooking Mortality of Trophy-Sized Wild Brook Trout Caught on Artificial Lures” looked at mortality rates of fish by caught and released by anglers.